trueos/pcbsd/src-qt5/docs/update.rst

   session).
 Note that the system will not apply any more updates or allow you to start another manual update or install additional software using AppCafe® until you reboot.

+* The default ZFS layout used by PC-BSD® ensures that when new boot environments are created, the :file:`/usr/local/`, :file:`/usr/home/`, :file:`/usr/ports/`, :file:`/usr/src/` and
+  :file:`/var/` directories remain untouched.
+This way, if you decide to rollback to a previous boot environment, you will not lose data in your home directories, any installed applications, or downloaded src or ports.
+However, you will return the system to its previous state, before the update was applied.

 * As the update is running, a log is written to :file:`/var/log/pc-updatemanager.log` and this log is displayed in the "View Log" tab of the graphical Update Manager utility, shown in
   :numref:`Figure %s: Viewing the Update Log <update10a>`.
 This way you can see which software is being updated and if there are any updating errors.
 The next time an update occurs, the previous log is written to :file:`/var/log/pc-updatemanager.log.prev`, so that you also have a copy of the previous update's log.